Hi, I’m Ellie, and welcome to my

 neurotic brain blog!
 I’m a twenty-something living in London, who spends most of my waking hours editing photos, stressing about the state of the world and researching the cost of flights to places I have no immediate intention to visit.

 My endless overthinking and penchant for analysing things led me to create Endlessly Restless, where I can post to my heart’s content about whatever’s on my mind at any given time.
 There are lots of posts about politics, travel, my life and all the times I’ve convinced my friends and family to model for me.
 This is also where I can share my photography, as I love taking pictures but hate Instagram.
-If you like my snaps but keep thinking, “enough with the words already!”, you can check out my portfolio (though I am partial to the stories that go along with the photos and would recommend you stick around for them).

 Life gives us a lot to think about, so I’ve decided to do what any shameless person who chronically overshares would do – put it all on the Internet for friends and strangers to read and where it will live forever.